AdamGCodes/-js-toptrumps/ReadMe.md

 4. A message is displayed declaring the winner of this hand.
 > 1. If Player1 has won the hand this continues until Player1 loses a hand (due to having a lower score than the CPU in the chosen category)
 > 2. If Player 1 has lost the hand, the CPU take over selecting the category each hand until they loose a hand.
-5. On the CPUs turn, a message is displayed showing Player1 the category the CPU has selected and what it's value is. //////////////////////////////////////////////////////////////(Either automatically after a pause or upon my click) My opponant's card is revealed and a message shown as to the winner of that hand.
+5. On the CPUs turn, a message is displayed showing Player1 the category the CPU has selected and what it's value is.
+6. The winner of the hand will be declared and if the computer wins the player can click the next hand button to have the computer play it's next hand.
+But if the user wins the hand play passes back to them.

 ### Ending The Game
 1. Game play continues until either Player1 or CPU has no cards left